FriendUPCloud/friendup/Readme.md

-Friend Unifying Platform version 1.0.0
+Friend Unifying Platform version 1.1.1
 ==================================

-We are happy to announce the release of FriendUP version 1.0.0.
+We are happy to announce the release of FriendUP version 1.1.1.

-FriendUP version 1.0.0 is the first complete open source release of the platform.
+FriendUP version 1.1.1 is the latest open source release of this cloud operating system.
 It introduces a saturated vision for the next paradigm in computing.
 FriendUP comes with a powerful kernel-like web server that supports multiple protocols and data sources, next to resource- and user session management.
 This offers javascript developers a fresh backendless environment in which to accelerate their development of exciting new applications and games.

 ![FriendUP Workspace](https://friendup.cloud/wp-content/uploads/2017/06/desktop-1.png "FriendUP Workspace")